-The service did not always have clear systems to keep people safe and safeguarded from abuse.
+The service had clear systems to keep people safe and safeguarded from abuse.

-- The provider conducted some safety risk assessments such as a fire risk assessment but had not actioned all the recommendations contained in it such as; conducting a fire drill and weekly fire alarm testing.
-Following the inspection, the service advised us that they were conducting weekly fire alarm test and had scheduled a fire drill.
-The service was also due to have some construction work completed and have planned to have the work recommended in the fire risk assessment completed.
-This included items such as installing fire doors and improved compartmentalisation. - It had appropriate safety policies, which were regularly reviewed and communicated to staff including locums.
+- The provider conducted safety risk assessments.
+It had appropriate safety policies, which were regularly reviewed and communicated to staff including locums.
 They outlined clearly who to go to for further guidance.
 Staff received safety information from the service as part of their induction and refresher training.
 The service had systems to safeguard children and vulnerable adults from abuse. - The service had systems in place to assure that an adult accompanying a child had parental authority. - The service worked with other agencies to support patients and protect them from neglect and abuse.
 Staff took steps to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The provider carried out staff checks at the time of recruitment and on an ongoing basis where appropriate.
 Disclosure and Barring Service (DBS) checks were undertaken where required.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Staff who acted as chaperones were trained for the role and had received a DBS check.

-- The provider ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions.
-There were systems for safely managing healthcare waste. - There was an effective system to manage infection prevention and control.
-There was a health and safety policy available and there was a system in place to liaise with the building management to conduct and review health and safety premises risk assessments, control of substances hazardous to health (COSHH) and legionella risk assessment and management (Legionella) is a term for a particular bacterium which can contaminate water systems in buildings).
+Not all staff had completed mandatory training such as fire, infection control and clinical governance training, however these two members of staff had started six weeks prior to the inspection and were expected to complete the training in a few weeks. - There was an effective system to manage infection prevention and control.
+The service had a variety of other risk assessments to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella.
+Legionella is a term for a particular bacterium which can contaminate water systems in buildings.